com-480-data-visualization/Quant-Allocation-Research-Team/README.md

 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)).

-Our project relies on financial market data fetched live from Yahoo Finance via the *yfinance* Python library.
-The dataset covers daily adjusted closing prices for a universe of 9 assets: 5 equities (AAPL, MSFT, GOOGL, JPM, JNJ), 3 ETFs (SPY, QQQ, GLD), and 1 bond ETF (TLT).
+Our project relies on financial market data initially fetched from Yahoo Finance via the `yfinance` Python library.
+To ensure perfect reproducibility and avoid unofficial API rate limits during grading, we have extracted a static dataset (CSV) covering daily closing prices **from January 2010 to December 2025** for a universe of 9 assets: 5 equities (AAPL, MSFT, GOOGL, JPM, JNJ), 3 ETFs (SPY, QQQ, GLD), and 1 bond ETF (TLT).

-The data quality is generally high, Yahoo Finance provides adjusted prices that account for stock splits and dividends, which is essential for computing meaningful long-run returns.
-Preprocessing requirements are minimal but non-trivial: we align all assets to a common set of trading dates (inner join on the date index), drop any remaining null values caused by instrument-specific holidays or halts, and compute log returns from price series.
-No scraping is involved, *yfinance* provides a clean programmatic interface to the data.
-The main limitation is that Yahoo Finance is an unofficial API and can be rate-limited, which we mitigate with a local Python proxy server.
+The data quality is high: Yahoo Finance provides adjusted prices that account for stock splits and dividends, which is essential for computing meaningful long-run returns.
+Preprocessing requirements were minimal but non-trivial: we aligned all assets to a common set of trading dates, handled occasional missing values due to instrument-specific trading halts, and computed log returns from price series.
+No scraping is involved.

 ### Problematic